2023 Lightspeed Restaurant Review: Best POS for Growing Restaurants

 ---|---|---|---|

-You can create detailed, customized floor plans that reflect your restaurant location and create multiple menus for in-house dining, takeout, catering, or retail items.
+With Lightspeed Restaurant, you can create detailed, customized floor plans that reflect your restaurant location and create multiple menus for in-house dining, takeout, catering, or retail items.
 Your employees can clock in and out directly in the POS, and you can set a variety of access permissions to customize what tasks each of your team members can perform.
-The system includes course and seat management, combo building, check splitting, house account management, and pre-authorized bar tabs.
+The system includes course and seat management, combo building, check splitting, and house account management.

 Lightspeed Restaurant features all the basic reports you need in the baseline POS.
 You can view shift reports by server and see sales by day, week, or month.
-It also includes easy W-2 and Form 8027 reports for reporting employee withholding and tips for tax purposes.
+The IRS Reports screen includes easy W-2 and Form 8027 reports for recording employee withholding and tips for tax purposes.

-Advanced reporting features are optional at lower subscription tiers, and included in Pro and Enterprise memberships.
-These features include additional reports like revenue by restaurant location, payments summary, and customizable category and modifier reviews.
+Lightspeed’s Advanced Reporting feature provides you with additional data like revenue by restaurant location, payments summary, and customizable category and modifier reviews.
 Through Advanced Reporting, you can also create custom reports using a simple drag-and-drop report builder.

-Track the performance and manage the menus of multiple locations from a central, browser-based management dashboard.
+Multilocation management is available in higher subscription plans.
+Users can track the performance as well as manage and customize the menus of multiple locations from a central, browser-based management dashboard.
 You can view individual or combined reports to get a full-spectrum view of your group operations.
 Multilocation restaurant groups can also get multilocation gift cards, and create items, modifiers, and discounts for each location from the master POS account.

 Lightspeed Restaurant’s back office dashboard shows reports from all your locations.
 (Source: Lightspeed)